 While the prophets have not given a definitive word on the specific subset of R-rated movies, they’ve been loud and clear about what kind of content should be avoided—and the content of a movie is the same regardless of what letter Hollywood puts on the poster.
 The MPAA gives out ratings on the basis of “mature” content—and “mature” does not necessarily equal “offensive.”
 This means that an uplifting, inspiring film could potentially be given a restricted rating for containing realistic depictions of war, while a movie that would be inappropriate by Church standards might slide through with a PG-13.

 So rather than fervently clinging to a worldly, rating-based line, might it not be more prudent to simply judge a movie by its content?
-This is more possible than ever in the internet age; the websites IMDb, ScreenIt, Kids-in-Mind, and OK.com are just a few of many resources that allow users to know beforehand about any objectionable content a movie contains.
+This is more possible than ever in the internet age; the websites IMDb, ScreenIt, and Kids-in-Mind are just a few of many resources that allow users to know beforehand about any objectionable content a movie contains.
 These solutions are a simple way to meet your own personal standards as you decide what media to consume, and Hollywood has nothing to do with it.
 Focusing on content instead of rating will remove a dangerous, culturally-imposed line and replace it with a method of discernment far more aligned to both the letter and spirit of prophetic counsel.

 As I’ve pondered over this issue, I realize that it was probably wise for the man in the testimony meeting I attended to avoid seeing The Wolf of Wall Street, but I hope that his decision was based on the film’s content, and not simply on its rating.
 Joseph Smith was once asked how he was able to effectively govern so many people—he responded, “I teach them correct principles and they govern themselves.”
 We should not allow a worldly rating system to govern us, nor should we allow ourselves to govern others—but the prophets have taught principles, and we should now govern ourselves.
 As a culture, we can and must develop a greater sense of spiritual self-reliance.